data-steve/rowcol/_clean/spreadsheet_builder/S0_NEEDS_SOLUTIONING.md

 // WE'RE SOLVING FOR UNIVERSAL:
 // - How to detect inflows/outflows for ANY client type
 // - How to detect recurrence/magnitude for ANY business model
-// - How to bucket transactions to months for ANY DSO pattern
+// - How to bucket transactions to months for ANY payment pattern
 // - How to store learning so each client improves over time
 //
 // SOLUTIONING STRATEGY: